monimesl/pulserl/README.md

   rebar3 shell
   rr(pulserl).  %% load the api records

-  %% A demo function to log the value of consumed messages.
+  %% A demo function to log the value of consumed messages
-  %% This will log the value of the messages produce below pulserl:start_consumption_in_background("test-topic").
+  %% that will be produced blow. pulserl:start_consumption_in_background("test-topic").

   %% Asycnhrounous produce